 2014 was another big year for Jason and his team, with three restaurant launches – firstly, the grand Gatsby-esque City Social atop the 24th floor of Tower 42, which won a Michelin star within 6 months of opening, followed closely by Aberdeen Street Social in Hong Kong – a third collaboration with Yenn Wong’s JIA Group.

 2014 also saw the release of a new cookbook, Social Suppers, commissioned by Absolute Press and published by Bloomsbury, with a second book Social Sweets released in June 2015.

 In May 2015 Jason opened his first stateside restaurant The Clocktower, an all-day dining space set within the New York EDITION Hotel on Madison Avenue.
 This was followed swiftly by Social Wine & Tapas in London’s Marylebone – a casual tapas bar and wine shop overseen by Jason’s long-term executive sommelier Laure Patry.
 In September, Jason opened his first ‘Social’ restaurant in Dubai, Marina Social, a stunning waterside restaurant within the new Intercontinental Dubai Marina.

-Projects in 2016 so far have included Kensington Street Social within The Old Clare Hotel in Sydney and Sosharu, a Japanese izakaya-style restaurant and bar in Clerkenwell.
-This summer will see the launch of a restaurant in Cebu, The Philippines, followed by an Italian restaurant in Victoria’s new Nova complex in 2017.
-He was recently awarded Best Restaurateur in the GQ Food & Drink Awards 2016.
+Projects in 2016 have included Kensington Street Social within The Old Clare Hotel in Sydney, Sosharu, a Japanese izakaya-style restaurant and bar in Clerkenwell; The Pig & Palm, a tapas restaurant in Cebu, The Philippines and, most recently, Temple and Sons in the City of London.
+Jason was recently awarded Best Restaurateur in the GQ Food & Drink Awards 2016.

 Jason is married to Irha Atherton who works alongside him as co-director at The Social Company.
 Irha also runs the head office in Soho, London.
 Jason and Irha have two daughters and the family live in South West London.